 The Bakehouse Quarter's unique character is an asset for both population serving functions such as entertainment, food and dining, as well as attracting small businesses seeking a location with a specific urban character.
 Population growth to the north, south and east of the precinct will drive demand for a range of services in the future.
 It is important that while the current zoning should be retained, the encouragement of any future commercial role should not occur at the expense of Rhodes.

 ISSUE: DEVELOP A DISTINCT ROLE AND FUNCTION Priority 11 Take advantage of the Bakehouse Quarter's unique urban character to develop a clear commercial, retail and entertainment identity Action 11a Support the re-development of the existing carpark in the former bakery building to provide a mix of retail and commercial floorspace, in keeping with the appropriate heritage controls and urban character Retaining the current B3 Commercial Core zoning retains the function of the precinct.
 There is forecast to be demand for an additional retail and main street uses of between 1,000sqm and 3,900sqm by 2026 and 5,000sqm and 9,900sqm by 2036.
 The defining built form of the precinct - the former bakery building, is under-utilised as a car park and pub.
 Opportunity exists to develop some of it to accommodate a range of ground floor active uses (including retail, food and dining and other entertainment uses) along George Street, extending the activity north towards the intersection with Allen Street.
 Assuming that the at-grade car park on the Corner of Allen and George Streets is able to be development, there is unlikely to be sufficient excess demand by 2036 to increase the floorspace for commercial use in existing buildings in the precinct.
 Action 11b Encourage the provision of flexible commercial floorspace in any change of use in the old Bakery to encourage a range of business uses and enable the precinct to attract a diversity of non-office related businesses While not necessarily requiring a development application to change the use of certain existing buildings, Council can work with building owners to identify the benefit of flexible spaces at both ground and first floor level to rapidly meet the needs of emerging businesses.
 Beyond this flexibility, building owners should be encouraged to provide a mix of commercial suite sizes and co-working opportunities.
-Action 11c Re-develop the current at-grade car park on the corner of Allen and George Streets to accommodate future ground floor retail This site is well-located to act as a gateway into the precinct from the north for the increased residential density expected in the area.
-This site is therefore important from a population-serving and accessibility perspective as well in terms of its urban design function.
-The site could be developed under the current planning controls (0.75 FSR) to effectively meet the additional floorspace requirements of the whole Bakehouse quarter precinct.
-There is expected to be additional demand for approximately 700sqm of retail floorspace by 2036, which could be accommodated on the site.
-This would assume that no additional population growth happens in the vicinity.
-Ground floor uses along George Street should continue to provide fine-grain active frontages with any supermarket contained within the development.
+This should provide opportunities for a number of small to medium-sized businesses as a point of difference to Rhodes and a place to accommodate the growth of future small businesses, or businesses currently set up in home offices, to grow in the local area.
+Action 11c Consider opportunities for at-grade car park on the corner of Allen and George Streets to accommodate